joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 ### Incident

-An event that actually or potentially jeopardizes the confidentiality, integrity or availability of an information system or the information the system processes, stores or transmits.
+An incident is an unplanned event that could impact the confidentiality, integrity, or availability of information or information systems, and requires a response to mitigate or resolve the incident.

 ### Intrusion